BarbyKelly/project-5/README.md

 # Acknowledgements

-- Developer is grateful for any guidance and support provided by her family and friends, mentor Lauren-Nicole Popich, student care worker Kim, facilitator Kay Welfare, tutors, Slack members, Coursemates, and online content creators.
+- Developer is grateful for any guidance and support provided by her family and friends; mentor Lauren-Nicole Popich; Student Care, especially Kim, facilitator Kay Welfare, tutors, Slack members, and online content creators.

-- Special thank you to developer's daughters Aoife and Ciara, for allowing their beautiful art to be part of this e-commerce project, and for creating a unique Logo based on Developer's ideas for the project, and Aoife's vision for the logo.
+- Special thank you to developer's daughters Aoife and Ciara, for allowing their beautiful art to be part of this e-commerce project, for creating a unique Logo based on Developer's ideas for the project, and Aoife's vision for the logo.
 Great team effort.
+And for asking Developer to increase prices for their Art.

 - Developer understands the importance of hiding Secret Keys.
-Mentor Lauren-Nicole Popich suggested to mention in README, that the secret key was visible at the start of the project, as the developer was following the steps from Boutique Ado walk-through.
+Mentor Lauren-Nicole Popich suggested to mention in README, that the secret key was visible at the start of the project, as the developer was following the steps from Boutique Ado walk-through, where Secret key was hidden at a later stage.
- Developer changed the key and hid it, as advised by her mentor.
+Developer changed the key asap and hid it, as advised by her mentor.

 [Back to Contents](#contents)